L4TIF/FRT-Project/README.md

 Future Enhancements: A section outlining planned features for future development, such as user accounts, order tracking, or personalized recommendations.

 ## Technologies Used:
-The IDE used for creating this project is **Visual Studio Code**.
+The IDE used for creating this project is **Visual Studio Code**.<br>
-HTML: The foundation for structuring the website's content, providing a well-organized and meaningful layout.
+HTML: The foundation for structuring the website's content, providing a well-organized and meaningful layout.<br>
-CSS: Controls the website's visual appeal, including layout, colors, fonts, images (if applicable), and overall style.
+CSS: Controls the website's visual appeal, including layout, colors, fonts, images (if applicable), and overall style.<br>
-JavaScript: Adds interactive functionalities, such as real-time cart updates, form validation, and potentially dynamic content manipulation.
+JavaScript: Adds interactive functionalities, such as real-time cart updates, form validation, and potentially dynamic content manipulation.<br>

 ## For Hosting i used Azure static web app.
 ![Screenshot 2024-05-16 191453](https://github.com/L4TIF/FRT-Project/assets/139320453/7d6ec09f-df8a-4266-9e92-9b9f7b8119c5)